 Benefits of Global Standards:

-• Investor Confidence: Investors gain confidence when they can compare the financial health of companies in different countries directly.
+- Investor Confidence: Investors gain confidence when they directly compare companies’ financial health in different countries.
 This transparency increases their willingness to invest across borders.

 Challenges and Considerations: